theKashey/ts-referent/README.md

 - official caveats can be found at [typescript package references page](https://www.typescriptlang.org/docs/handbook/project-references.html#caveats-for-project-references)
 - types are no longer "real time", as derived `d.ts` are used instead
-  - you have to run `tsc -b --watch` to update types as you go
+  - you have to update types as you go (see details below)
   - affects only "other" projects, not the one you currently work with
 - types are not emitted in presence of any error - [issue](https://github.com/microsoft/TypeScript/issues/38537), [another issue](https://github.com/microsoft/TypeScript/issues/32651)
   - this is more a "feature" than a bug - only totally correct projects generates output